Cat: Know the Basics of Feline Nutrition

 often-erroneous conclusion that the patient’s CKD is worsening.

-Of course, the same
+Of course, the same deterioration can occur

 only at an extremely low level, it is in an incomplete form for a